- What’s the difference between effortlessly chic and looking cool

 - Take a look at my style recipe book for inspiration.

 - Mix silver and gold in one outfit.
+So chic.

 - Never wear one designer head-to-toe.